Reek © Fantasy Flight Games

 Reek stayed with Ramsay, even after Ramsay was brought to the Dreadfort in 297 AC and was made Roose's unofficial heir.
 From that time on, Ramsay and Reek became infamous in the region for the "hunts" they undertook together.
 They caught peasant girls, then set them free and told them to run for their lives.
 They then chased after the girls until they caught them, with Ramsay raping and killing the girls, then Reek having his way with the dead bodies while they were still warm.
 Only a few of the girls escaped.

 A Clash of Kings

 On her way home from the harvest feast, Lady Donella is abducted by Ramsay Bolton and forced to marry him that very day, although he is young enough to be her son.
 He subsequently styles himself Lord Hornwood.
-Ramsay locks Lady Donella in a tower, where she starves to death, after trying to eat her own fingers in the end.
+Ramsay locks Lady Donella in a tower, where she starves to death.
 It is said that Reek participated in the crime.

 When Theon Greyjoy takes Winterfell, his men find Ramsay, still posing as Reek, in the dungeons.
 He continues to play the role of Reek, saying that his real name is Heke.
 Theon increasingly relies on the wretched creature, even going so far as accepting his suggestion to fake the deaths of Bran and Rickon Stark.
 Theon eventually sets him free, after "Reek" has promised to bring him men from the Dreadfort in support.
 Only after the Bolton force has defeated the men besieging the castle and Ramsay has killed Ser Rodrik, he uncovers his true identity to Theon, before most people at Winterfell are killed and the castle is set to the torch.